 Drunk driving causes hundreds of thousands of car accidents annually.
 This isn't surprising since alcohol has a negative effect on both judgment and reflexes.
 Every day, almost 30 people die in drunk driving accidents in the United States.
 In Florida in 2018, 26% of all fatal crashes involved alcohol impairment, according to the National Highway Traffic Safety Administration's Traffic Safety Facts.
 Even when drunk driving crashes don't result in death, they lead to serious injuries and other damages.
-If you were struck by an intoxicated driver, you should seek advice from a Fort Lauderdale car accident lawyer.
+If you were struck by an intoxicated driver, you should seek advice from a Fort Lauderdale auto accident attorney.

 Your Fort Lauderdale car accident lawyer will play a major role in helping you to get compensation.
 However, there are also things you can do to help your case.
 If you are physically able, you should go to a safe spot and call 911 right away.
 Drunk drivers don't always stay at the scene, and it's important that the driver doesn't go on to hurt other people.
 When they do stay, they often plead with the other driver not to call the cops since they're likely to be arrested.